opeyemiajibola/ieeeukiyp.github.io/_posts/2019-10-23-stem-symposium-leeds-2019-schedule.md

 success of the project depends on quantity recovered, how pure it is, and the available market for the products recovered.

-**Muhammad Saleheen Aftab**

-University of Sheffield
+### Muhammad Saleheen Aftab - University of Sheffield

-**On handling difficult dynamics with Predictive Functional Control**

-Predictive Functional Control (PFC) offers numerous advantages such as trivial coding, easier implementation and simpler handling without requiring sophisticated knowledge or specialised personnel.
+**On handling difficult dynamics with Predictive Functional Control** Predictive Functional Control (PFC) offers numerous advantages such as trivial coding, easier implementation and simpler handling without requiring sophisticated knowledge or specialised personnel.
 Besides systematic handling of input and output constraints as well as process